 Washington, D.C.
 20013-0712

-Please use the printable registration for all teacher workshops, and be sure to include all required information.
+Please use the printable application for the Summer Teacher Institute, and be sure to include all required information.
 The application should be emailed to the address above.

 In addition to our scheduled professional development workshops, we are able to accommodate groups for customized workshops or in-service days.
 Please call or email; we will work with you to develop a program appropriate for your group.